sarahciston/codingcare/posts/guide.md

 see Chapter 510's "care over careful" meaning care-ful with each other but not with worry about getting it "right" in a perfectionist sense.
 Perfectionism is white supremacy.
 [XXXcite]

 #### why care

+Care and compassion are infinite but neglected resources, literally life sustaining resources that renew themselves with use.

 >"Care is the practice of savouring how subtle differences can make all the difference."
 >>[Data Loam.](http://www.degruyter.com/document/doi/10.1515/9783110697841/html) (2020).
 In J. Golding, M. Reinhart, & M. Paganelli (Eds.), De Gruyter.